 Piloting a School-Based Research Initiative with Kesher Supplementary School

-The Kesher Beit Midrash serves both as a professional development program for the Kesher staff as well as a research site for exploring and expanding the use of havruta learning tools in the classroom.
+The Kesher Beit Midrash served both as a professional development program for the Kesher staff as well as a research site for exploring and expanding the use of havruta learning tools in the classroom.
 These tools are based on Orit Kent's work identifying key practices of havruta learning (Article: A Theory of Havruta Learning).
-The hope is to enhance the teaching of Jewish texts and student learning at Kesher, as well as to better understand how teachers translate this experience into their different classroom settings.
+The hope was to enhance the teaching of Jewish texts and student learning at Kesher, as well as to better understand how teachers translate this experience into their different classroom settings.

 - What kinds of questions am I asking?

 - How effectively am I listening to my partner's ideas or articulating my own?

 - How are we helping one another build knowledge and understanding together?

 - What does generative collaboration really look like?

 Through the examination of teachers' own havruta learning experiences, teachers were then asked to make the leap to their classrooms.

 - How can I help my students be better listeners and articulators?